RizzlerGod102/ABC-Optical/README.md

 # 🏥 ABC Optical – One Page Website

-A **responsive, one-page website** for **ABC Optical**, a Brisbane-based optical store specializing in eye care for children and adults.
+A **responsive, one-page website** for **ABC Optical**, a fictional Brisbane-based optical store specializing in eye care for children and adults.
 Built with **HTML & CSS**, this project showcases layout design, responsive styling, and navigation for a small business website.

 ---